A-G-Shaikh/a-g-shaikh.github.io/_posts/2025-10-24-on-journalling.markdown

 Journalling offers meaningful benefits — not only for our psychological health but also for our biological and spiritual well-being.
 It is an act of remembering and honouring ourselves.
 Showing up in this manner is one of the greatest gifts we can offer ourselves: a path toward peace, fulfilment, and wholeness.

 The key is to find a method that works for you — and to keep going.
 Consistency unlocks the real rewards.

-> May your pages become places of light and healing.

-> Our words can be our mirrors — not only reflecting who we are, but steadily revealing the horizon of who we are striving to become.
+Our words can be our mirrors — not only reflecting who we are, but steadily revealing the horizon of who we are striving to become.

+May your pages become places of light and healing.

-> Happy journalling !
+Happy journalling !

 ---